After logging on to Windows XP, Vista, 7, or 10, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 10.

-If you click the minus sign on the right side of scroll bar, tiles with letters and folder names appear to provide quick access to a certain group or app folder.
+If you click the minus sign on the right side of the scroll bar, tiles with letters and folder names appear to provide quick access to a certain group or app folder.

 To launch a found item, click or touch its tile.

-To see a context-sensitive menu for an item in Start screen or search results, right-click it.
-App bar appears on the bottom and you can pin the item to Start menu or Taskbar, launch the item with elevated rights (Run as administrator), etc.
+To see a context-sensitive menu for an item in the Start screen or search results in Windows 8 and 8.1, right-click it.
+The App bar appears on the bottom and you can pin the item to the Start screen or Taskbar, resize its tile, enable or disable Live Tile for a Modern UI/Metro app, launch Desktop programs with elevated rights (Run as administrator), etc.

 To the right of each Title bar there are three buttons:

-From the left they are: Minimize, Maximize/Restore and Close.
+From the left, they are: Minimize, Maximize/Restore, and Close.
 Their functions are quite essential, right?

-Menu bar holds all commands that you can use.
+The Menu bar holds all commands that you can use.

-Toolbar includes some common commands:
+The Toolbar includes some common commands:

 - Views button allows you to switch between different folder views - icons, list, details, thumbnails, etc.